takemobiteam/takemobi-test.github.io/docs/index.md

 ## Transport Stations: Airports & Ports

 Airports & ports map to airports & ports in the real world.
-There may be multiple airports & ports in one destination, but many have just one airport.
-These are specified as "transport stations" in the master data.
+There may be multiple airports & ports in one tour Destination, but many have just one airport.
+These are specified as "transport stations" in the Master Data.

 **Airport Example:**